Blattodea: Cockroaches

 Arthropods similar to living cockroaches dominated the insect communities of the Carboniferous period.
-Modern cockroaches radiated from them by the middle of the Mesozoic.
+Modern crown group cockroaches radiated from them by the middle of the Mesozoic, with the first appearance of the extant family Corydiidae during the Late Jurassic.
 This group of insects are nocturnal, only foraging for food and water at night.
 They are not considered eusocial because their populations are not divided into different caste systems; however, they are still social creatures and can live in groups with over a million individuals.
 The cockroach is flattened dorsolaterally and is roughly oval with a shield-like plate, the pronotum, covering its thorax and posterior region of the head.
 The antennae are many-segmented, long and slender, and the mouthparts are adapted for chewing.
 The forewings are normally leathery and the hind wings membranous.
 The coxae of the legs are flattened to enable the femurs to fit neatly against them when folded.
 Cockroaches are hemimetabolous; there is no pupal stage and the nymphs resemble the adults apart from their size and the absence of wings.
 Female cockroaches produce an egg sac known as an ootheca and can hold anywhere from 12-25 eggs depending upon the species.
 Some species display parenting behavior, whereas other species have nothing to do with the young.
 In most species, growth to maturity takes three to four months, but in a few species, the nymph stage can last for several years.
 The main factors affecting the duration of the nymph stage are seasonal differences, and the amount of nutrients received in the diet.